web2solutions/voodux/README.md

 - Enforced Data Modeling and Data Entities driven design
 - Application session
 - Realtime Data Sync
+- Plugin based `Data Transport` to give you the freedom to back your web software with any kind of `back end technology`
+- Trully multi threaded architecture by leveraging web workers.
+Web applications are originally single threaded applications.

 Despite the fact there are available MVC frameworks out there for some years already